• Skip to primary navigation

 • Purchase the following items:

-• 128 ounces of Gatorade®, Propel Water®, Vitamin Water®, Coconut Water or SmartWater®
+• 128 ounces of Gatorade® (orange green, or yellow), Propel Water®, Vitamin Water®, coconut water or smartwater®

 • 2 – 10 oz. bottles of liquid magnesium citrate

-• Call the office if you are pregnant, have an internal cardiac defibrillator, had a recent cardiac procedure or a new cardiac health concern.
+• Call the office if you are pregnant, have an internal cardiac defibrillator, have had a recent cardiac procedure, or have a new cardiac health concern.

 • Review the Medication Instructions above.